Teacher Resource Day

 Get Your District Involved!

-If you are a teacher interested in hosting a Teacher Resource Day along with CSTL, talk to your district and have them contact Dr. Ray Ann Havasy at 516-764-0045 or at RayAnn@cstl.org.
+If you are a teacher interested in attending one of our Teacher Resource Days, talk to your district and have them contact Dr. Ray Ann Havasy at 516-764-0045 or at RayAnn@cstl.org.

 For Participating Agencies